 Note: The Montana Innocence Project recognizes the complex intersection of believing victims of sexual violence while also understanding the role of false accusations in wrongful convictions.
 In the case described below, we have opted to omit certain details to protect the identity of a minor.
 Through our investigation, we learned of traumas suffered by the minor who initially falsely accused Mr. Jefferson-Dust of a crime.
 These traumas however were not perpetrated by Mr. Jefferson-Dust.

-Montana Innocence Project client Joseph Jefferson-Dust was released from Yellowstone County Jail on August 30 following being exonerated of parole revocation.
+Montana Innocence Project client Joseph Jefferson-Dust was released from Yellowstone County Jail on August 30 after his parole revocation proceedings were dismissed.

 In 2015, a nine-year-old girl (who we will refer to as “K” to protect her identity) accused Joe, who was in a relationship with one of K’s family members at the time, of inappropriately touching her.
 No evidence corroborated the accusation.
 The Yellowstone County Attorney’s Office charged Joe with the sexual assault of a minor.
-Fearful of losing at trial and facing 100 years in prison, Joe pleaded no contest to Criminal Endangerment and was sentenced to ten years of probation, all suspended, on March 28, 2017.
+Fearful of losing at trial and facing 100 years in prison, Joe pleaded no contest to Criminal Endangerment and was sentenced to 10 years, all suspended, on March 28, 2017.

 In 2020, K voluntarily recanted the accusation entirely.
 She told an investigator with the Billings Office of the Public Defender that she made up the accusation at the direction of her father, who told her that he does not like Native American men and expressed to her that Native men are dangerous.
 Joe has no criminal history.